sourcegraph/sourcegraph-public-snapshot/doc/getting-started/tour.md

 1. Perform a diff search on Sourcegraph with the name of the function that the stack trace originates from, such as `type:diff myCrashingFunctionName`.
 If you've installed any integrations, use those to initiate the search; otherwise use the search box on the homepage of your organization's internal Sourcegraph instance.
 1. Scroll through the search results, which show you all commits (and diffs) that match the function name, newest first.
 (If needed, narrow the diff search by [adding search filters](../code_search/reference/queries.md).)
 1. Find and click on a relevant search result.
-On the search results page, clicking on the commit message brings you to the diff (with code intelligence), and clicking on the code in the commit diff brings you to the full file at the revision before or after the commit.
+On the search results page, clicking on the commit message brings you to the diff (with code navigation), and clicking on the code in the commit diff brings you to the full file at the revision before or after the commit.
 1. Use **Go to definition** and **Find references** to understand the implementation changes and callers

 <!-- TODO(sqs): add open-source examples -->